cwkosman/cherin-food-blog/content/recipes/homemade-yogurt-and-granola.md

 ---
 **Plain Yogurt**\
 \
 Add milk to Instant Pot.
-Click the "yogurt" function until the display reads "Boil".
+Click the "Yogurt" function until the display reads "Boil".
 Wait for the Instant Pot to finish the boiling cycle.
 If using a thermometer, make sure the milk has reached at least 180 °F.\
 \
 Remove the inner pot from the Instant Pot.
-Allow the milk to cool down at room temperature, lid off, to 110 - 115 °F.\
+Allow the milk to cool down at room temperature, lid off, to 110 - 115 °F. Optionally, accelerate the cooling by submerging the inner pot in an ice bath.\
 \
 Skin off any "skin" that has developed on to top of the milk.
 Whisk in the yogurt until completely dissolved in the milk.
 Return inner pot to the Instant Pot.\
 \